clee1107/RapidID/docs/Test-RIDGroupCoOwner.md

 False
 ```

-This command tests if idautoGroupCoOWners property for group name testGroup has at least one CoOwner.
+This command tests if idautoGroupCoOwners property for group name testGroup has at least one CoOwner.

 ### Example 2
 ```powershell
 PS C:\> Remove-RIDGroupCoOwner -Identity TestGroup -Member "CN=someone,OU=Users,DC=Domain,DC=Local" -Server DC01
 ```

-This command tests if idautoGroupCoOWners property for group name testGroup has at least one CoOwner on Domain Controller DC01.
+This command tests if idautoGroupCoOwners property for group name testGroup has at least one CoOwner on Domain Controller DC01.

 ## PARAMETERS